apache/flink/docs/monitoring/metrics.md

 Currently, Flink assumes that the clocks of all machines in the cluster are in sync.
 We recommend setting up an automated clock synchronisation service (like NTP) to avoid false latency results.

+<span class="label label-danger">Warning</span> Enabling latency metrics can significantly impact the performance
+of the cluster.
+It is highly recommended to only use them for debugging purposes.

 ## REST API integration